What You Need to Know About Smart Light Bulbs

 Reliability – In terms of reliability, the HUE bulbs have a slight edge.
 Both LIFX and HUE deliver a long-lasting LED light bulb (with up to 15,000 hours of use), but the HUE bulbs will last a bit longer with regular use.
 They are incredibly consistent in terms of performance and lifespan.

 Ease of Installation – The app for the HUE is easier to use right out of the box, making it easier for you to get your lighting set up right away.
-If you just want simple functionality (on/off, timer, geofencing, etc.), the HUE is your better choice.
+If you just want simple functionality (on/off, timer, geofencing, etc.), HUE is the better option.
 They're incredibly easy to pair with your Bluetooth/Wi-Fi and home automation system.

 Cost – In terms of pricing, the bulbs themselves are pretty much identical—anywhere from $25 to $70 per bulb.
 However, the LIFX bulb has the slight edge in that you DON'T need the bridge/platform to run the light bulb.
 It can simply be connected to the smartphone app directly.
 You can use the LIFX bulbs with a platform (even a third-party one), but the HUE doesn't give you the option to control the bulbs without a platform.